MithrilJS/ospec/README.md

 - A **test** is the function passed to `o("description", function test() {})`.
 - A **hook** is a function passed to `o.before()`, `o.after()`. `o.beforeEach()` and `o.afterEach()`
 - A **task** designates either a test or a hook.
-- A **streak** is a given test and its associated `beforeEach` and `afterEach` hooks.
+- A given test and its associated `beforeEach` and `afterEach` hooks form a **streak**.
 The `beforeEach` hooks run outermost first, the `afterEach` run outermost last.
 The hooks are optional, and are tied at test-definition time in the `o.spec()` calls that enclose the test.
 - A **spec** is a collection of streaks, specs, one `before` hook and one `after` hook.
 Each component is optional.
 Specs are defined with the `o.spec("spec name", function specDef() {})` calls.

 ### The phases of an ospec run